ElectroBlocks/server/README.md

-## Node Server that compile Arduino Code
+# Node Server that compile Arduino Code

+## Setup

+1) Git Clone the library

+2) run npm install

+3) run sudo apt-get install arduino-mk

+4) copy the sketchbook library files to /usr/share/arduino/libraries

+## Usage

 So the end point is /upload-code/:board.
 Right now it takes in raw code as the post body to compile.
 Right now we only compile for the arduino uno board.